 Narcissists thrive on abuse and their favorite pastime is to abuse people, be it mentally or emotionally.
-The only one they care about is themselves, and the only thing they care about is what THEY need.
+The only one they care about is themselves, and the only things they care about are what THEY need.

 How the cycle of abuse works

 How a narcissist plays you.
 How a narcissist makes you feel.

 A narcissist may love bomb you when you first meet them.
 They can be intense, all over you, telling you things that make you feel loved.

 I’ve never met anyone like you before.
 You’re the person I’ve been waiting for.

 They sweep you off your feet and promise you the world – marriage, babies, a perfect future together.
 Whatever it is you need to hear.

 How a narcissist makes you feel